 Features - Additional features are something to look for, but mostly because they’re going to impact the price.
 You’re mainly after one thing here: a killer cup of grind-free coffee.
 As long as it does that, the rest are just added bonuses.

-If you’re new to luxurious world of cafetiere coffee, here’s a basic introductory guide into making an excellent cup in five minutes.
-Bookmark this page just incase you forget how to brew that perfect cup of cafetiere coffee.
+If you’re new to the luxurious world of cafetiere coffee, here’s a basic introductory guide to making an excellent cup in five minutes.
+Bookmark this page just in case you forget how to brew that perfect cup of cafetiere coffee.

 - Rinse the basin with hot water.